 You may have guessed this next part already: paid threat intelligence services help eliminate these challenges.
 We specialize in and dedicate resources to the challenges listed above.
 That makes them our problems, not yours.
 Put simply, it is our job to “make” CTI and try to be the best threat intelligence vendor.
-And what could be better than OSINT curated by a

 Open Source Intelligence (OSINT) the Malware Patrol Way

 So, now it is time to (re)introduce our three new OSINT-based data feeds.
 They contain curated data derived from our geographically diverse network of honeypots as well as trusted third-party sources.
 And to be clear, these feeds will remain SEPARATE from our commercial data feeds.

 - High Risk IPs: Addresses involved in a range of malicious activities, such as spam, break-in attempts, malware distribution, botnets, and command-and-control communications.

 - Risk Indicators: A variety of threat related IoCs, including: MD5, SHA1, and SHA256 hashes, email addresses, cryptocurrency addresses, and CVEs.

 - Tor Exit Nodes: Addresses of active Tor exit nodes as reported by the Tor Project.
 Frequently involved in malicious activities, it is advisable to monitor, if not block, traffic from these IPs.

 Here’s how we are doing OSINT the Malware Patrol way:

 - We enrich the feeds with decision-enhancing context that may include the associated malware family, threat actor, article links, and any other available metadata.